 - Soak the fries in cold water for 15 minutes.

 - Thoroughly dry, drizzle w/ bacon fat and seasonings, and bake til brown.

 - Top with shredded Irish cheddar and bacon, broil til bubbly, then top w/ your favorite nacho toppings before chowing down.

-- Don’t forget the ranch dressing!
-You’re not living if you’ve never dipped cheese fries in ranch dressing before!
+- Don't forget the Wingstop Ranch Recipe!
+You're not living if you've never dipped cheese fries in homemade ranch dressing.